metagriffin/syncml-js/README.md

    server-side request handling.

 Here is a quick example of such a client, which assumes that the first step, the local data layer, is implemented elsewhere.
+It uses the `amdefine` package to handle dependencies, `underscore` for general utilities, and `cascade` for taking some of the pain out of
+callback-hell:

 ``` js